sloalchemist/potions/README.md

 *Run the command*
 - Run the bash script `terraform/automatic_retry_apply.sh`.
 This will run terraform apply in a loop until it succeeds.
 This is necessary because Supabase sometimes takes a few minutes to spin up the database pooler and for some reason whoever wrote the terraform provider didn't handle this.

-### Supabase Setup

-In order to migrate supabase tables we need to use the supabase CLI and connect it to our remote database.
-You can skip these steps by going to the migrations section, copying the SQL there and putting it into the supabase SQL editor.
-However, once you set this up it'll work for all future migrations.

-**1. Install the supabase CLI.**
-- Run `npm install -g supabase-cli` to install the supabase CLI globally or use a different package manager of your choice.

-**2. Connect the CLI to your supabase database.**
-- Run `supabase login` and follow the prompts to log in.
-- Run `supabase link` and follow the prompts to link your CLI to your supabase project.

-**3. Run the migrations.**
-- Run `supabase db push` to run the migrations in the `/migrations` directory.

 ### Build
 1. In your root folder, execute:
    ```